 Why is Flipboard worth our time?

-Flipboard now boasts 145 million engaged monthly users.
+Flipboard boasts over 145 million engaged monthly users.
+That is, people actively opening and engaging with Flipboard in any given month.
 This doesn’t appear to be a vanity metric: Enevoldsen states that “the only way that you’re really part of that number is if you have actively opened…and engaged with Flipboard in any given month”.

 Enevoldsen claims that Flipboard works on a ‘publisher first’ basis – that “Flipboard won’t succeed if publishers don’t succeed”.
 It’s a platform-agnostic service, preloaded on Samsung devices and it directs traffic straight to publishers’ sites, allowing them to monetise that traffic in their own environment.

 2018 marked a period of rapid growth which Enevoldsen attributes to: